javivigu/databeers2024/README.md

 For questions and inquiries, contact with us:
 - Laura Darriba - ldarriba@iaa.es,
 - Manuel Parra-Royón - mparra@iaa.es,
-- JJ Merelo - jjmerelo@ugr.es
+- JJ Merelo - jjmerelo@ugr.es,
+- Javier Viñales - javigu [at] gmail.com

 ## Follow the event
 You can check the latest updates from the DataBeers Granada account: